nickcrider/ot-docs/docs/using_the_api.md

 ```
 ## Complex Commands

-The Complex Commands are simply funcitons we've created from the
+The Complex Commands are simply functions we've created from the
 Building Block Commands for your convenience.
 These functions, like
 `transfer()` and `distribute()` make it easier to handle larger
 groups of wells and repetitive actions.
 Turning the code segment above